FrancescoSaverioZuppichini/how-to-use-chatgpt-with-python/README.md

 ![alt](images/header.png)

-# How to use ChatGPT with Python 🤖🐍
+# How to use ChatGPT APIs in Python 🤖🐍

 *Hey, I am on [LinkedIn](https://www.linkedin.com/in/francesco-saverio-zuppichini-94659a150/) come and say hi 👋*